Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 On the social side

 but also an account that I manage by hand from time to time has 20k followers and posted 50k+ status

 Everything is increasing linearly but that does not matter I don't need an exponential growth.

-These are some raw numbers (April 9th 2018) that does not always means anything:
+These are some raw numbers (April 9th 2018) that does not always mean anything:

 - Free accounts: 5100